<Home> <Bands> <Musicians> <Venues & Places> <Reunions> <Contacts List> <Anthems> <Search>

 When the Royal Oak closed up (and was pulled down), Kevin Watson and I joined up with Midge Marsden at the Royal Tiger Tavern in the first incarnation of the Country Flyers.
 I also recall that Terry Crayford joined us for at least one gig.
 This was fairly wild and loud (compared with the restaurant at the Royal Oak), and I loved it!
-Once again, for job and family reasons, I shortly had to call it quits and move back to Auckland.
+Once again, for job and family reasons, I shortly had to call it quits and I moved back to Auckland in 1974.

 I bought myself a set of Yamaha DTX-III electronic drums for a recent birthday, thanks to a great selling job by Nathan Trainor at Musicworks (Hobson St), who told me "I get a lot of ex-drummers coming in to look at buying a drum kit.
 You're one of the few that can actually play!" (yeah, right - well done Nathan!!).
 I was fascinated by the technology - that it had 900 different drum voices I could use, that I could play along with midis and mute the midi drums, and also that the family could be spared the ear splitting noises of drum practice if I played with headphones on.
 Playing with midis is 'ok', but most of the midi music I've found to date is pretty awful.

 I teamed up with a couple of neighbours (Jo and Allister Ainsworth) and started playing in a band again.
 I guess they felt sorry for the old grey haired dude from down the road.
 We were joined by Will LaMont on guitar and, as "Night Shift" we steadily built up our repertoire ready to be discovered.
 We played at a few paying and non-paying gigs and were sounding pretty good (if I say so myself!).